 In 2020, a total of 1.6 MtCO2e of abatement potential has been identified in the minerals sector.
 A total of 67% of the available mitigation potential (1 MtCO2e) can be achieved through measures which are cost effective (that is, their marginal abatement cost in R/tCO2e is negative).
-In 2030, a total of 4.5 MtCO2e) can be achieved through measures which ave a negative marginal abatement cost.
-In 2050, a total of 22 MtCO2e of abatement potential has been identified, 57% (5.2 MtCO2e) of which can be achieved through measures which have a negative marginal abatement cost.
+In 2030, a total of 4.5 MtCO2e of abatement potential has been identified, 57% (2.5 MtCO2e) can be achieved through measures which have a negative marginal abatement cost.
+In 2050, a total of 22 MtCO2e of abatement potential has been identified, 5.2 MtCO2e) of which can be achieved through measures which have a negative marginal abatement cost.